 - Board of Equalization – information regarding sales tax and use tax liability.

 - Department of Corporations – information regarding issuance and the sale of securities in California, Franchise Investment Legal Requirements, Personal Property Brokers Law and Escrow Law requirements.

 - Department of Insurance – information regarding insurance provider and insurer requirements.

-- Department of Financial Institutions – information regarding the organization of financial institutions, banks and corporate name style requirements.
+- Division of Financial Institutions – information regarding the organization of financial institutions, banks and corporate name style requirements.

 - Department of Consumer Affairs – information regarding specific licensing requirements.

 - Employment Development Department – information regarding disability and unemployment insurance tax.

 - Department of Industrial Relations, Division of Worker’s Compensation – information regarding corporate workman’s compensation requirements.

 - City and/or county clerk and/or recorder where the principal place of business is located – for information regarding business licenses, fictitious business names (if doing business under a name other than the corporate name), and for specific requirements regarding zoning, building permits, etc. based on the business activities of the California corporation.

 - Internal Revenue Service (IRS) – information regarding FEIN, or Federal Employer Identification Numbers, Tax ID’s for business entities.